CreativeCircus/vue-giphy-game/readme.md

 2. `username` *String.* A user name the user has entered to represent them on the scoreboard.
 No security here, just let the user type a name.

 ### `POST /upvote/{id}`
 Do a POST request for `/upvote/{id}` where `{id}` is the actual index of the submission you want to upvote.
-Again, no security here, this is just for fun.
-Yes, people could abuse and vote more than once quite easily.
+With the request you must send one piece of data:
+1. `username` *String.* The username of the voting user.
+Yes, this is not very secure.